Evaluation of 5-Year Old Child

 How can you tell if a 5-year-old is dyslexic?

 It is very normal for a young children to reverse letters when learning to write.
 By itself, this is no cause for concern.
-Because dyslexia is a label attached when children lag behind in reading development, there is no way to reliably assess a preschool or kindergarten age child for dyslexia; many children that age simply haven’t reached the developmental milestones that allow them to accurately copy letters.
+Because dyslexia is a label attached when children lag behind in reading development, it is difficult to reliably assess a preschool or kindergarten age child for dyslexia; many children that age simply haven’t reached the developmental milestones that allow them to accurately copy letters.

-Even though the child may be too young for formal diagnosis, the child can be introduced to the same tools used for helping older children with dyslexia, such as using clay to model the alphabet.
+Even if a child is deemed to be too young for formal diagnosis, the child can be introduced to the same tools used for helping older children with dyslexia, such as using clay to model the alphabet.
 These hands-on techniques are appropriate for all young children, and can be extremely helpful for those with dyslexic tendencies.